auntiewarhol/mvcish/README.md

 	MVCish doesn't know anything about Authentication/Authorization.
-	but if you set an object on $MVCish->Auth() (see myApp.php above), and that object has an "Authorize" method, we'll call it, and pass it anything passed as an 'Authorize' option.
+	but if you set an object on $MVCish->Auth() (see myApp.php above), and that object has an "Authorize" method, we'll call it before running the controller, and pass it anything passed as an 'Authorize' option.
 The method should return true if authorized.
 If it returns false, we'll throw an unauthorized exception.
-	Your object	can also throw its own \AuntieWarhol\MVCish\Exception if you want to control the messaging (or throw Forbidden instead of Unauthorized, etc)
+Your object can also throw its own
+	\AuntieWarhol\MVCish\Exception if you want to control the messaging (or throw Forbidden instead of Unauthorized, etc)

 	MyApp/lib/Auth.php
 ```
 <?php
-namespace BF;
+  namespace MyApp;

   class Auth {
     public function Authorize($authorizeRoles) {
       #do whatever
       #if bad
       return false; #or throw exception
       #if ok
       return true;
     }
   }
 }?>
 ```